askalione/Structr/wiki/Abstractions/Ensure.md

 ## Other methods

-There are also other similar methods to check variables which are listed below:
+Other methods to check variables are listed below:

 * InRange
 * GreaterThan